projectdigest/betancur_r-fish-tree/README.md

 - `collapsed_fish_tree.tre` The collapsed and modified  Betancur-R tree.
 - `data.txt` a minimal metadata set for the collapsed tree.

+5) `NOTEBOOK` Directory.
+This directory contains my R Markdown notebook and `rds` files from each stage of the workflow. **WARNING** This is a messy notebook with very little explaination.
+You are encouraged to visit the project page linked below for detailed instructions.
+I am putting this here for archival purposes only.

 For instructions on how these files were created and all of the R code, please see the [project page](https://istmobiome.rbind.io/project/betancur-r-fish-tree/).

 ## Changes